Skip to content

 These headers help prevent downloads from getting stuck in "pending" state when servers take several minutes to respond initially.
 You can override these headers by providing your own in the headers option.

-Handling URLs with Many Redirects (Android)
+Handling URLs with many redirects (Android)

 Android's DownloadManager has a built-in redirect limit that can cause ERROR_TOO_MANY_REDIRECTS for URLs with multiple redirects (common with podcast URLs, tracking services, CDNs, etc.).